Concussion in Children

-A concussion is an injury to your child's brain.
-It is usually caused by a bump or blow to the head from a fall, a motor vehicle crash, or a sports injury.
-Sometimes being forcefully shaken may cause a concussion.
+A concussion is a mild traumatic brain injury.
+It is usually caused by a bump or blow to the head.
+Forceful shaking can also cause a concussion.

-What are the signs and symptoms of a concussion in children?
+What are the signs and symptoms of a concussion?

 - Drowsiness, dizziness, or loss of balance